Code-Institute-Submissions/saoirse-defi-milestone1-bad-arts-1.0_sub/README.md

 7. As a potential customer, I would like the ability to view their merchandise with clearly indicated pricing.

     * In the shop, prices are outlined for each product once you hover over them.
-Also within the product page, the current and previous product price is clearly outlined.
+Also, within the product page, the current and previous product price is clearly outlined.

 8. As a potential customer, I want to be able to navigate between the shop and individual product pages with ease.

-    * At the top left of each product page, a left arrow icon allowd the user to return to the shop with ease.
+    * At the top left of each product page, a left arrow icon allows the user to return to the shop with ease.
-    * This icon was chosen for it's obvious meaning and purpose so that it can be understood by everyone.
+    * This icon was chosen for its obvious meaning and purpose so that it can be understood by everyone.

 9. As a potential employer, I would like the ability to contact the label directly.